craigbaird/Code-Challenge-4/README.md

 # Code Challenge - Week 5 (Mongo Databases and Full Stack Logic - Debug)

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+1. Download .zip of the project
+2. npm install
+3. npm start
+4. type localhost:5000 into a browser

+## Technologies Used
+- JavaScript
+- jQuery
+- Express
+- Node
+- MongoDB

 ## Overview

 This Code Challenge is different from the rest.
 This time, you will need to debug an existing code base.
 You will need your